Safe Farming, Safe Living

 Safe Farming, Safe Living reported that they have had very few barriers due to their strong relationships with the Hutterite colonies.
 The hardest part was choosing a day for the training that would maximize participation.
 Since farming is the major industry of Hutterite colonies, a summer day between planting and harvest was ideal.
 Depending on the day, some livestock owners and their families could not participate due to the demands of their occupation.

+This type of program would be easily replicable for any agricultural or educational group or events.
 Success will depend on your ability to build relationships, the investments you make in their communities, and your efforts to understand the lifestyle of those you are trying to serve.
 If you come from a rural community, your rural audience will be more likely to welcome and learn from you.